Alirezarahhmati/EDA-Data-Visualization-on-Covid-Dataset/README.md

-﻿Covid Dataset
+# ﻿Covid Dataset

-Course Name : Data Science Name : Alireza Rahmati Student Id : 400222038
+Course Name : Data Science
+Name : Alireza Rahmati

-Introduction :
+## Introduction :

 The COVID-19 pandemic has been a global health crisis that has profoundly affected populations around the world.
 Amidst the myriad factors influencing the severity and outcome of COVID-19 cases, understanding the potential correlation between smoking rates and total deaths is of considerable interest.
 This project embarks on an exploratory data analysis (EDA) journey using a comprehensive COVID-19 dataset to unravel insights into the relationship between smoking habits and the impact on mortality rates.